 Any block cipher can theoretically be attacked by exhaustively trying

-all possible keys, whether this is feasible or not depends on the
+all possible keys, whether this is feasible or not depends on the size of

 Also since the early 90's, theoretical attacks on the DES, which are

 faster than exhaustive key search, have been developed as discussed

 below.
 In response to this, as an interim measure, we see the